ITensor/website/docs/book/intro.md

             B(k,j);
     ITensor C = A*B;

+which computes the matrix multiplication @@ C = A B^\mathsf{T} @@.

-In a traditional matrix library, we would have to remember that j is the second index of B and write something like
+In a traditional matrix library, we would need to remember that j is the second index of B and write something like

     C = A * transpose(B) //not actual ITensor code

 to get the correct result.

-ITensor offers many other conveniences allowing users to focus on solving problems rather than programming details:
+ITensor has many other features to let you solve problems rather than worry about programming details:
 * Adding ITensors with identical index structure always succeeds without having to permute the index order.
 * ITensor storage automatically switches from real to complex as needed.